RiccardoMengozzi/tb3_multi_env_spawner/README.md

 ### Install dependencies

-Since the package has been created with the scope of using it for deep reinforcement learning exploration, it automatically opens Cartographer and Nav2, so these are dependecies that need to be installed.
-However, if you don't need them, simply remove them from the launch file.
+Since the package has been created with the scope of using it for deep reinforcement learning exploration, it automatically opens Cartographer, so this is a dependecy that need to be installed.
+However, if you don't need it, simply remove it from the launch file.

 **The project has been tested on Gazebo 11**